AlessandroMinoccheri/UserPermissions/README.md

 ```

 I advise you tu use field group inside your table and insert it inside session or use a function to retrieve this information.
 if you don't want to use group field, isn't important.
-The important is , for example, if you would like to use username, inside the array groups you need to insert the username list not he group list for example:
+The important is , for example, if you would like to use field "username", inside the array groups you need to insert the username list not the group list for example:

 ```
 $user_type = $this->getUsernameOfuserLogged();